rawphp/serverless-plugin-stack-config/README.md

-# Stack Config Pluign for Serverless
+# Stack Config Plugin for Serverless

 A serverless plugin to manage configurations for a micro-service stack.

-### NOTE: Plugin Under Heavy Development

-## Functions
+## Features

-* `outputs` - This downloads this services outputs to a file in */PROJECT_ROOT/.serverless/stack-outputs.json* and updates the config file in S3.
+* `outputs` - This downloads this service's outputs to a file in */PROJECT_ROOT/.serverless/stack-outputs.json* and updates the config file in S3.

-* `outputs download` - This downloads the existing **combined** stack config file from S3.
+* `outputs download` - This downloads the existing, **combined**, stack config file from S3.

 ## Usage